usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

 After the KPM Monitor xApp subscribes to the E2 node, metrics of the gNodeB and UE are sent through the E2 interface and received by the xApp.
 An xApp has been made at `flexric/build/examples/xApp/c/monitor/xapp_kpm_moni_write_to_csv` which writes the metrics to logs/KPI_Metrics.csv instead of printing them to the console.
 The Python server at `additional_scripts/python_server_for_grafana.py` will make this CSV file accessible at `http://localhost:3030/KPI_Metrics.csv`, and a Grafana [\[4\]][grafanalabs-grafana] dashboard has been created to consume this data and visualize it.

-- **Real-Time Metrics**: To start the xApp that generates `logs/KPI_Monitor.csv`, the Python server that hosts the file, and the Grafana server, run the following.
+- **Real-Time Metrics**: To start the xApp that generates `logs/KPI_Metrics.csv`, the Python server that hosts the file, and the Grafana server, run the following.
   ```console
   ./additional_scripts/start_grafana_with_xapp_kpm_moni.sh
   ```

-- **Non-Real Time Metrics**: Since it is not a requirement for the xApp to actively write metrics to `logs/KPI_Monitor.csv`, the Python server and Grafana server can be started without the xApp by running the following.
+- **Historical Metrics**: Since it is not a requirement for the xApp to actively write metrics to `logs/KPI_Metrics.csv`, the Python server and Grafana server can be started without the xApp by running the following.
   ```console
   ./additional_scripts/start_grafana_only.sh
   ```